XhizouDev/roblox-mechanics-showcase/README.md

 This repository is oriented as a **technical portfolio**, not as a commercial project.
 Some assets were omitted or simplified for code clarity.

-Please refer to the documentation pages for detailed breakdowns of each project and implemented systems.
+Each project includes its own Markdown documentation page; please refer to them for detailed breakdowns of systems and implementation.